The Doctor: What's so extraordinary about Holbruk Sanatorium?

 - James Bond

-- The majority of the action in On Her Majesty's Secret Service takes place in an allergy clinic at Piz Gloria in the Swiss Alps; as it turns out, the patients are actually being brainwashed into serving as carriers in bacteriological warfare.
+- The majority of the action in On Her Majesty's Secret Service takes place in an allergy clinic, Piz Gloria, in Switzerland; as it turns out, the patients are actually being hypnotised into serving as carriers in bacteriological warfare.

-- Spectre does a nearly identical set-up shot for Madeleine Swann's clinic in Switzerland.
+- Spectre does a nearly identical set-up shot for Madeleine Swann's Hoffler Klinik in Austria.

 - Villmark 2, a Norwegian film, is set primarily in a largely-abandoned sanatorium somewhere in the mountains, where five contract workers have been charged with surveying the decommissioned building for hazardous waste before it can be demolished.
 This being a horror movie, it all goes wrong when the workers soon uncover evidence of the sanatorium's sordid past...